Okipa: George Catlin

 George Catlin provided the first written account of the Okipa (portrait by William Fisk, 1849).

 The American painter George Catlin was the first to provide a written account of the Okipa, though he was not the first non-Indian to observe it.
-(Note: Catlin does appear to believe, however, that he was the first, writing in 1865: "I was the first white man who ever witnessed the extraordinary ceremony, celebration, or installation, which I am now about to describe.
+(Note: Catlin does describe himself as such, however, writing in 1865: "I was the first white man who ever witnessed the extraordinary ceremony, celebration, or installation, which I am now about to describe.
 It is called by the Mandans O-kee-pa.")
 He traveled with James Kipp, a Canadian-born fur trader, who served as his Mandan-language interpreter.
-Catlin arrived a week prior to the Okipa commencement at Mih-tutta-hang-kusch near Fort Clark by chance, earning the goodwill of the tribe by painting their portraits.
+Catlin arrived at the Mandan village a week prior to the Okipa commencement by chance, earning the goodwill of the tribe by painting their portraits.
 When the tribe convened to discuss whether Catlin's work was detrimental to the tribe, Kipp argued on his behalf and both men were allowed to view the ceremony from inside the Medicine Lodge.
 Although he first saw the ceremony in 1832, he published a travelog of his eight years among numerous Native Indian tribes entitled Letters and Notes on the Manners, Customs, and Conditions of the North American Indians in 1841.

 He later published an anonymous pamphlet in 1865 entitled Account of an Annual Ceremony Practised by the Mandan Tribe of North American Indians, which described the ceremony and detailed thoroughly the sexual rites.
 Catlin denied authorship, but modern scholars are in uniform agreement that he wrote it; the wording used and the context in which the author came to observe the ceremony make Catlin the only possible author.
 Two years later, Catlin wrote a book – this time using his name – entitled O-kee-pa: A Religious Ceremony; and Other Customs of the Mandans, which served as another account of the Okipa.
 The book contained a removable section which described the sexual rites of the ceremony.